-The same additional factors apply to this reporting period as the historic reports.
-The La Candela Forest Reserve.
-It covers part of the land title HDWA-02 (5757) which is shown in Figure 4-3.
-The Candela reserve was created as a result of Municipal Agreement 007 of the year 2000, where it is defined as a Forest Reserve Zone, it is considered a sensitive area given the environmental characteristics of the area and the repercussions for the inhabitants of Titiribí, but it is not an area which prohibits mining, but further work will be required.
+The La Candela Forrest Reserve covers part of the land title HDWA-02 (5757) which is shown below in Figure 4-3.
+The Candela reserve was created as a result of Municipal Agreement 007 of the year 2000.
+This land is defined as a Forest Reserve Zone.
+It is considered a sensitive area given the environmental characteristics of the area and the repercussions for the inhabitants of Titiribí.
+There is no prohibition to mining, but further work will be required.

-The Falda de Cauca and Franá Biological zones occur on the western side of the concessions and overlap parts of title HDWA-02 and HEOM-12.
+The Falda de Cauca and Franá Biological zones occur on the western side of the concessions and overlap parts of title HDWA-02 and HEOM-12 concessions.
 Current legislation does not restrict mining activities in these zones; however, they are socially and environmentally sensitive zones, and a local municipal agreement has declared these to be Forest Reserves.
 The area of overlap of the protected areas with the title is not known to be a significant target for exploration.

-Figure 4-3: Location Map of La Candela Forest Reserve and the Falda de Cauca - Franá Biological Corridor Overlap with the Zancudo Concession Contracts
+Figure 4-3 Location Map of La Candela Forest Reserve and the Falda de Cauca - Franá Biological Corridor Overlap with the Zancudo Concession Contracts (Source Denarius, 2023)